Kids can bake, too! 10-year-old Eden shares her experience baking and decorating these indulgently delightful Devil’s Food Cupcakes from scratch!

 - In a large bowl, whisk together the flour, cocoa, baking soda, and salt.
 In another large bowl, beat the granulated sugar, brown sugar, and butter on medium-high speed with an electric mixer, until fluffy.
 Add the egg and vanilla and beat until combined.
 Scrape down the bowl and add half of the flour mixture and beat on low speed, just until combined.
-Add the remaining flour mixture and mix until blended, scraping down the bowl.
+Turn off the mixer and pour in the buttermilk and mix on low speed just until combined.
+Turn off mixture and add the remaining flour mixture and mix until blended, scraping down the bowl.

 - Divide the batter evenly among the prepared muffin cups - I like to use this ice cream scoop from Amazon to measure out batter for cupcakes (Affiliate) and fill the cups about 3/4 of the way full.
 Bake for 18-20 minutes or until a wooden toothpick comes out clean when inserted in the middle.
 Let the cupcakes cool for 10 minutes before transfering them to a wire rack to finish cooling.